Henry-zwh/EMNIST-LEON-Lite/README.md

   <img src="images/conv1_filter_pro.png" alt="conv1 filter" width="500" />
 </p>

-The network has approximately **38K parameters**, making it very lightweight.🔥
+The network has approximately **79.0K parameters**.

-The computational load of the conv1 layer accounts for **approximately 30%** of the network's total computational load.
-This allows optical convolutions to replace more electrical convolutions.🔥
+The computational load of the conv1 layer accounts for **approximately %** of the network's total computational load.

 It simplifies a large number of convolutional and fully connected layers while significantly reducing the number of parameters and computational cost.
 By incorporating an enhanced attention mechanism that combines **channel attention** and **spatial attention**, the network can better focus on important channels and spatial regions in the input features, thereby improving model performance.

 ****Training and Performance****

-Meanwhile, this version retains the training adjustment mechanism of the Plus version and achieves an accuracy of **over 93%** on the test set.
+Meanwhile, this version retains the training adjustment mechanism of the Plus version and achieves an accuracy of **over 93% (93.14%)** on the test set.

 ## EMNIST-LOEN-ULTRA